Dealing With Control in 51/49 Business Partnerships

 Then there are all sorts of nuances.
 You could have a 51/49 percent standard but the 49% owner may negotiate for all sorts of decisions to be unanimous which would require that they approve those decisions.
 So, we’re back around, in that case, to a situation where you have a possibility of a stalemate.
 So, the takeaway from that is there are a thousand different ways to structure your business partnerships and you really want to get into the weeds and work through these things and work through it with a corporate attorney.

 If you don’t yet have an agreement, you should contact me and we should work through it and figure out what works for you.
 Part of that process is figuring out the right custom deal for you.
 How do we strike this?
 There are a lot of different ways that we can do that.
 And exactly what’s right for you, again I’ve got a process and questions that we can work through and I can help you make that decision.
 But ultimately, you and your other partner or partners/founders will need to make that decision.

 In the next video we’re going to move back out of these nuts and bolts structure issues to get back around to the question: how do you know you have the right partner?
 I’m going to give you a very, very handy tip for making sure that you have the right partner.
 We’ll jump back into that philosophical, relational and some of that softer stuff next in the next video.

 Thank you for joining me this week.
 If you’ve got a comment, if you agree and even if you disagree, I want to hear from you.
 Reach out!
-Email me firstname.lastname@example.org with questions that you have, things you’re interested in, things I haven’t covered—that’s how I’m building out this series, based on your feedback.
+That’s how I’m building out this series, based on your feedback.
 If you remember, that’s what it’s all based on is getting feedback about the book and people wanting to go a little bit deeper and get more to the nuances of this stuff.
 So, join the conversation.
 I appreciate you stopping by.